Skip to main content

 • Think before you post.
 Cybercriminals can use your personal information in spear phishing attacks to make the attacks appear legitimate.

-• Be cautious before replying to someone you don’t know online.
+• Be extra cautious before replying to someone you don’t know online.
 They could be a cybercriminal in disguise.